IRL2/nanover-docs/source/tutorials/vrclient/pcvrmenu.rst

 ====================

-When you open the NanoVer iMD application on your PC, you will see a small menu in the top left of your screen with the following headings:
+When you open the NanoVer iMD application on your PC, you will see a small menu in the top left of your monitor with the following headings:

 #. :ref:`server`